24ERIC/Project_Journey/docs/11/11-Intermediate-Machine-Learning.md

 You will face choices about what predictive variables to use, what types of models to use, what arguments to supply to those models, etc. So far, you have made these choices in a data-driven way by measuring model quality with a validation (or holdout) set.
 But there are some drawbacks to this approach.
 To see this, imagine you have a dataset with 5000 rows.
 You will typically keep about 20% of the data as a validation dataset, or 1000 rows.
 But this leaves some random chance in determining model scores.
 That is, a model might do well on one set of 1000 rows, even if it would be inaccurate on a different 1000 rows.

+- In general, the larger the validation set, the less randomness (aka "noise") there is in our measure of model quality, and the more reliable it will be.
+Unfortunately, we can only get a large validation set by removing rows from our training data, and smaller training datasets mean worse models!
+- What is cross-validation?

+In cross-validation, we run our modeling process on different subsets of the data to get multiple measures of model quality.

+For example, we could begin by dividing the data into 5 pieces, each 20% of the full dataset.
+In this case, we say that we have broken the data into 5 "folds".
+-
+- tut5_crossval

+Then, we run one experiment for each fold:

+    In Experiment 1, we use the first fold as a validation (or holdout) set and everything else as training data.
+This gives us a measure of model quality based on a 20% holdout set.
+    In Experiment 2, we hold out data from the second fold (and use everything except the second fold for training the model).
+The holdout set is then used to get a second estimate of model quality.
+    We repeat this process, using every fold once as the holdout set.
+Putting this together, 100% of the data is used as holdout at some point, and we end up with a measure of model quality that is based on all of the rows in the dataset (even if we don't use all rows simultaneously).

+- When should you use cross-validation?

+Cross-validation gives a more accurate measure of model quality, which is especially important if you are making a lot of modeling decisions.
+However, it can take longer to run, because it estimates multiple models (one for each fold).

+So, given these tradeoffs, when should you use each approach?

+    For small datasets, where extra computational burden isn't a big deal, you should run cross-validation.
+    For larger datasets, a single validation set is sufficient.
+Your code will run faster, and you may have enough data that there's little need to re-use some of it for holdout.

+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
 -
 -
 -